EladBeber/CTFlearn-Writeups/Programming/Medium/Weird Android Calculator/README.md

 <img width="592" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69642835-0afb2e00-106b-11ea-9c1c-37c0af63b371.PNG">

-2. We can notice an array with 41 numbers that each value of the xor with 0x539.\
+2. We can notice an **array with 41** numbers that each value of the **xor with 0x539**.\
 Ok , This is very strange !
-Why a calculator need an array of 41 values and in addition xor this values with permanent value ?!.\
+Why a calculator need an array of 41 values and in addition xor this values with **permanent value** ?!.\

 <img width="403" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69643062-6b8a6b00-106b-11ea-89ac-2a3b233c4a5e.PNG">

 So its pretty obvious with found somthing jucy !
 Now we have two ways of soltuion !

 ### Python script
-Writing a simple python script that will execute the suspecious code.
+Writing a simple python script that will execute the Suspicious code.